jonasdasdefekte/The-Sage/README.md

 - profit from Frail on the character,
 - profit from Artifacts on the enemy.

-Each of them can be a winning condition for your deck playing with the Sage!
+Each of them can be a winning condition for your deck playing with The Sage!

-## Our plans for the Sage
+## Our plans for The Sage
 - **Balance** (we have been playtesting since end of 09/2018, most things should be reasonable by now but we are still tweaking here and there, feedback is welcome);
 - growing the card set to **full size** of 75 (feel free to share your ideas if you like to);
 - card **art** will be added in slow pace (Jonas has already made some and just finished the character art);